gear-foundation/academy/docs/22-program-factory-testing/testing.md

 }
 ```

-Continue to test the contract as you learned in previous lessons.
+After uploading the code, continue testing the contract, applying the techniques you learned in previous lessons.